 Our experience

 We purchased our Avast subscription before we actually downloaded it, so activating the key a few days after purchase gave us a little trouble.
-Support was helpful and got us going so we could test it out.
+Support was helpful and got us started, at least.
 Installing the browser extension on Chrome was a breeze.

 The features were easy to use, and the data broker removal feature didn’t require too much information.
 We had to input our birthday, name, phone number, email, and address into Avast so it could begin removing us from data broker sites.

-If you’re concerned about entering your Social Security number, you won’t have to unless you sign up for the extra Secure Identity monitoring.
+If you’re concerned about entering your Social Security number (SSN), you won’t have to unless you sign up for the extra Secure Identity monitoring.

 Within a few hours, Avast had already processed several data broker removal requests.
 It also scanned our email and let us know where we needed to update weak or reused passwords.

-The privacy advisor gave us details on how to increase our privacy depending on what operating system and platform we were using.
-Since everything is located in the dashboard, we didn’t need to hunt for any of these features.
+The Privacy Advisor shares multiple guides on how to increase our privacy depending on what operating system and platform we were using.
+Since everything is listed on the main dashboard, we didn’t need to hunt for features.

 Who is Avast BreachGuard best for?